siadajpan/home_assistant/water_level/Espressif/frameworks/esp-idf-v5.4/examples/zigbee/esp_zigbee_HA_sample/README.md

-# Zigbee HA Example

-Those are the HA (Home Automation) Zigbee devices example.
-More examples will be coming soon.

 ## Overview
 The system is design to measure the water level height 0-1m and send the measurement to the Home Assistant through zigbee.